 Grilled Cornish Hens with Rosemary Lemon Marinade

-Turn the hen over and press down over the breast area with your hand to make sure it’s laying as flat as possible.
+Turn the hen over and press down over the breast area with your hand to make sure it’s lying as flat as possible.

 Now on to the marinade